AnanasikDev/Terrain/README.md

 There are 3 actions you can do:

 <details>
 <summary>Place</summary>
 Instantiating objects on the surface.
 There are three types of detecting surfaces to spawn on:
 - Only on Terrain
 - Only on Objects
 - Both on Terrain and Objects

 </details>

 <details>
 <summary>Erase</summary>

-	Erasing (removing) objects that have been spawned by *Willow*
+Erasing (removing) objects that have been spawned by *Willow* It does not destroy objects, but hide them.
+It is possible to enable all erased objects in last session with ***Tools -> Willow -> Enable Destroyed Objects***
+Further you can simply disable them by using ***Tools -> Willow -> Disable Destroyed Objects***

 </details>

 <details>
   <summary>Exchange</summary>
 	Instantiating objects on the surface.